 While we know Valentine’s Day is the most romantic day of the year, there is plenty more to the holiday than just that.
 After the Roman Emperor Claudius II outlawed marriage, Saint Valentine continued to marry men and women in secret.
 Even then, it was traditional for men and women to exchange flowers on their wedding day, as a sign of good luck and the start of a “blooming” relationship.
 Today, we continue to celebrate love on February 14th, the day Saint Valentine died, by exchanging flowers, and the more modern chocolates and teddy bears.
 But just how many flowers, candy and teddy bears is it really?

-Whether you’re single and ready to mingle or coupled up for Valentine’s Day, here are a few fun facts about our most beloved holiday.
+Whether you’re single and ready to mingle or coupled up for Valentine’s Day, here are a few interesting facts about Valentine’s Day.

 Valentine’s Day Facts: